 I worked for the City of Dallas for over ten years.
-I began as a contractor in the Dallas City Attorney IT department.
+I began as a contractor for IT and web programming.
 During my time at the City, I decided to enter the Microsoft Certified Systems Engineer program at Techskills.
-It taught me so much, but during that time I learned something even more valuable.
-The time I spent at work troubleshooting complex problems was more than I could learn at school.
-After several years as an IT analyst, I became a Controller III for the Dallas Municipal court.
+I helped me close the gap between front end design and back end development.
+After several years as an IT analyst, I became a Controller III (SQL Programmer) for the Dallas Municipal court.
 I retired from the City in 2016.

 My duty as Controller III was to migrate a 30 year old database into a 21st century database.
 This was no small feat.
 It took the cooperation of Dallas Municipal Court, Dallas Police Department, Dallas Marshall’s office, Dallas Constable’s office, Dallas County Court, Texas State Court, and the Federal Court.
 The municipal court is a large source of revenue for the City of Dallas.
 When a citizen gets a ticket, they enter the municipal court database.
 The ticket may become a warrant and the police need to be notified immediately.
 This is why the involvement of so many departments is required.
 Over time, data can be collected and analyzed by me.
 The primary user of that analytical data is the Dallas City Council.
 To give an example of the type of data that is requested would be, “How many citizens received a parking ticket in West End area of Dallas?”
 City council can then use the data I provide to justify building a parking garage or not.
 Because this type of data is often open to the public, the data analytics are important for companies to leverage when doing business in the city.